mbwong/mbwong.github.com/_posts/2012-08-07-what-i-learned-from-eventplease.md

 ## The Beginning and Launch

 For me, Eventplease started as a hunch I had one morning during the fall semester in 2010.
-I was a college junior and had begun thinking about start a business as my interest in computer science and entrepreneurship grew.
+I was a college junior and had begun thinking about starting a business as my interest in computer science and entrepreneurship grew.
 The hunch was a result of my frustrations with event organization.
 After struggling with putting together an event for the cultural student group I belonged to, I wanted to solve the pain of advertising around the campus.

 As I began think about event publicity, I found that there was also a parallel pain for students who wanted to attend events.
 I wanted to help them discover events that were interesting.
 I wanted to create some kind of directory for events on campus, which I believed would get a lot of traffic.